udontur/obsidian/snc2d.md

 	- No chloroplast
 - **Function**
 	- Absorb water and minerals from soil
-	- Pass water and minerals to the plantw
+	- Pass water and minerals to the plant

+## 8. Introduction to Organs
+asdasd